King Henry VIII’s grand palace sits in majesty beside the River Thames.

 We now jump forward 150 years for a visit to King William III’s Apartments.
 Designed by the great architect Sir Christopher Wren, they provide a glimpse into life in the Stuart court 300 years ago – a baroque palace to rival Versailles.

-We finish with a guided tour of the magnificent gardens.
+We finish with a private guided tour of the magnificent gardens of Hampton Court.
 A time machine that takes us from a Tudor knot garden to an exquisite 18th century Privy Garden, then on to the ornate topiary of the yew trees in the Great Fountain Gardens.
 Also see the Great Vine planted in 1768 (today the largest in the world) and the world-famous Great Maze.